 This section contains the courses offered at UBC.
 Students can also take courses from SFU after completing the Western Deans’ Agreement form (contact program coordinator for more details).
-Click here for information about SFU’s courses.
-Information on courses required by CIHR-funded students can be found here.
+Click here for information about SFU’s MBB courses and click here for information about SFU’s CS courses..

 Courses: